muratk3n/thirdwave/en/README.md

 ---

-Einstein advice on being useful is now more relevant than ever; bcz of decaying system a slap on the back / "success" / wealth might not always indicate value.
+Einstein advice on being useful is now more relevant than ever; bcz of decaying system a pat on the back / "success" / wealth might not always indicate value.
 Fictional character Gordon Gekko was successful, but was he useful?